dmitrysmagin/dmitrysmagin.github.io/posts/2015-04-23-opendingux-qemu.md

 Despite the name 'gcw-qemu_defconfig' it has little to do with GCW-Zero hardware.
-In fact it's a greatly reduced 'malta_defconfig' with some elements needed for OpenDingux (e.g. using initramfs with tree.txt and mininit).
+In fact it's a greatly reduced 'malta_defconfig' with some elements needed for OpenDingux (e.g. using initramfs with tree.txt and mininit) and a hack for cirrusfb driver to always use hardcoded resolution 320x240.

 After compilation is complete vmlinux is created and that what is needed for qemu.
 This kernel can run both modified Dingoo a320's rootfs and GCW-Zero's rootfs.